Diablo Immortal: Rifts and other activities

-Outside of the game's primary storyline missions, other activities include random quests which appear during exploration, "bounties" (such as defeating specific enemies or creating specific items), "challenge rifts" (randomly-generated, time-limited dungeons with ever-increasing levels of difficulty), and "elder rifts".
+Outside of the game's primary storyline missions, other activities include random quests which appear during exploration, "bounties" (such as defeating specific enemies or creating specific items), "challenge rifts" (randomly generated, time-limited dungeons with ever-increasing levels of difficulty), and "elder rifts".
 Elder rifts are similar to challenge rifts, but can be modified using "crests" (available on a daily basis) and "legendary crests" for greater reward, the latter of which guarantee a "legendary" (i.e. top-level) gem upon completion.

 The "Helliquary" is a feature which unlocks by player level 45.
 Players gain the ability to hunt, trap, and then defeat "boss demons" (each with a recommended offense and defence rating) as part of 8-player raids.
 Defeating these enemies earns players trophies, which they can place within their Helliquary, granting permanent character bonuses.
 The development team intend for the game to introduce a new boss each month.

-In the "Legacy of the Horadrim", players are rewarded for completing specific in-game achievements with "vessels".
-These items can be inserted into a shrine under Westmarch to unlock character bonuses.
-Located close to the shrine is a daily-refreshing dungeon, which can be cleared to gain resources for enhancing the vessels to gain additional bonuses.
+In the Legacy of the Horadrim feature, players earn “vessels” as rewards for completing specific in-game achievements.
+These items can be placed into a shrine located beneath Westmarch to unlock character bonuses.
+Nearby, a dungeon that refreshes daily can be cleared to obtain resources used to enhance the vessels, further increasing their bonuses.